Rendcomb Junior School

 Muddy says: An outdoorsy co-ed junior school for ages 3-11 with small pupil numbers but whopper facilities, hidden away in the heart of the Cotswolds.

 What?
 Where?
 Rendcomb College Junior School near Cirencester is a co-educational, non-selective junior school for ages 3-11 (little ones can start at rising three if they’re well behaved, sorry, potty trained) deep in the Gloucestershire countryside, with fewer than 100 children from Nursery to Year 6.
 The attached Senior School runs to 18, with full boarding facilities (about 50% of the kids board).
 The school was founded in 1920 by Frederick Noel Hamilton Wills in a gorgeous former stately home (with possibly the grandest entrance hall of a school I’ve seen) where it remains, and thrives, to this day.
 Indeed the Wills family, who also helped found Bristol University, are still very much involved with the school, echoing its family-orientated vibe.
 The school is nestled in Rendcomb village with a wonderfully bucolic, rural feel, though only a few miles from both Cirencester and Cheltenham.
 Children come from the local area but some as far afield as Faringdon.
 Well, wouldn’t you, for these gorgeous grounds?

 Facilities: Impressive.
 It’s a small school but the benefit of being part of a Senior School is that pupils have all the facilities of a top public school at their fingertips.
 An outdoor pool (the children are taken into Cirencester for indoor swimming lessons), netball and tennis courts, cricket nets, hockey and rugby pitches (England Lacrosse use the grounds for training sessions, so we’re talking professional standard, not piddling), sports hall, adventure playground and The Woods play area, multiple cross-country routes depending on how muddy things get (there’s a Winter Warmer one-mile race which all children take part in), art block, music block and library.
-This summer a brand new AstroTurf was added, of England Hockey standard surface suitable for hockey and many other sports including tennis, football and training sessions.
+Last summer a brand new AstroTurf was added, of England Hockey standard surface suitable for hockey and many other sports including tennis, football and training sessions.